-Manage the Adoption Service with the Adoption Manager in each of the three Local Authorities, within a matrix management arrangement with the local authority line managers.
+Manage the Adoption Service with the Adoption Manager in the two Local Authorities, within a matrix management arrangement with the local authority line managers.

 Deliver service improvements and outcomes as agreed by the Governance Board.

 Be responsible for the quality assurance and practice oversight across the RAA and over time ensure consistency of practice and common standards.